MackVali/creator_app/docs/profile-redesign-plan.md

 **Goal**: Enable creators to surface bookable appointments directly on the profile, aligned with the provided design references.

 **Use this prompt**:
-> "Prepare a PRD for `Scheduling & Availability Integration` specifying availability data ingestion, booking CTA behavior, confirmation flows, and third-party calendar sync.
+> "Integrate `Scheduling & Availability`: specify availability data ingestion, booking CTA behavior, confirmation flows, and third-party calendar sync.
 Include safeguards for double-booking and fallback when no slots are available."

 **Primary outcomes**
 - Availability widget showing upcoming slots with quick book buttons.